daniellengyel/competitive-erosion-fluctuations/index.md

 \end{align*}
 $$

-[Assuming we set the edges going to the neighbors to zero at the lower boundary.]
+[Assuming we extend the domain below and set the edges going to the neighbors to zero at the lower boundary.]

 #### Adding small Perturbations